 The pathways in our brain take up space and cognitive function.
 They can also discourage creativity and deter us to the "this is how it's always been done" approach.
 Why?
 Because simply, it just feels more comfortable to rely on these pathways and stay in the "known" zone.

-In a crisis, we are also highly likely to fall back onto older, more set in neural pathways – even if they are not right anymore or take too much time and energy.
-We know this way worked before so it might work again and in crisis, we want to alleviate it ASAP.
+During a crisis, we are also highly likely to fall back onto older, more set-in neural pathways - even if they are not right anymore or take too much time and energy.
+We know this way worked before, so it might work again, and in crisis, we want to alleviate it ASAP.

 Unlearning these pathways will allow us to think outside the box, which will expand our knowledge and help us learn new information more readily.

-Unlearning takes a while and can feel clunky, but as we master this skill we’ll become faster as a dedicated neural pathway for unlearning will form.
+Unlearning takes a while and can feel clunky, but as we master this skill, we will become faster, as a dedicated neural pathway for unlearning will form.

-Unlearning plays a big role in the lives of innovators, after all, most Innovation begins with this prerequisite: to give up an old way to create a new and better one
+Unlearning plays a big role in the lives of innovators.
+After all, most innovation begins with this prerequisite: